veracity/veracity-documentation/sections/identity/identity.md

+---
+author: Veracity
+description: Give a general description of the Veracity Identity Service.
+---

 # Veracity Identity
 Veracity Identity is the Identity Provider (IDP) for the Veracity Platform.
 It provides a secure authentication mechansim for 1st and 3rd party services as well as authorization for 1st parties.
 The service is built upon Microsoft Azure B2C and uses common industry standards such as **OpenID Connect** and **Authorization code flow** to handle authenticate users.